fmartelli/FoundrytDockerImage/README.md

 ```

 # Tokens
-In order to create your own token you ca create a directory and init it with forge command.
+In order to create your own token you can create a directory and init it with forge command.<br />

-The image can be used to init a token project directory but we need to use a script.
+Foundry container can be used to init a token project directory by leveraging on a shell script.

 Consider the following *FBAInit.sh* script, for instance, to initialize *work/fba* project directory.
 ```